phoeniiix1203/awesome-machine-psychology/README.md

 🌟 **A curated collection of standout papers, datasets, and models in machine psychology**—the fascinating study of artificial intelligence (AI) systems, especially large language models (LLMs), using experimental and theoretical methods traditionally applied in human psychology.

-🎓 This project was created at [OMNILab](https://github.com/OMNILab), Shanghai Jiao Tong University, by [Xiangtiange Li](https://github.com/tranquiltina), [Qiyuan Gu](https://github.com/phoeniiix1203), and [Xingyue Zhang](https://github.com/Adazhangdada), under the guidance of Professor Yaohui Jin and Dr. Binglei Zhao.
+🎓 This project was created at [OMNILab](https://github.com/OMNILab), Shanghai Jiao Tong University, by [Xiangtiange Li](https://github.com/tranquiltina), [Qiyuan Gu](https://github.com/phoeniiix1203), and [Xinyue Zhang](https://github.com/Adazhangdada), under the guidance of Professor Yaohui Jin and Dr. Binglei Zhao.
 OMNILab is now a part of the [BaiYuLan Open AI community](https://github.com/Bai-Yu-Lan).

 💡 We welcome contributions to this collection!
 Please review the [Contribution Guidelines](CONTRIBUTING.md) to make sure your entries fit the criteria.